StefansM/crypto-tontine/README.md

 ## Running in Docker

-The easiest way to get a clean install that we can be reasonable sure won't leak secrets is to use Docker.
+The easiest way to get a clean install that we can be reasonably sure won't leak secrets is to use Docker.
 Assuming you've built a docker image using the commands in the previous section, start a session like this:

 ```console